 (3) A determination under subsection (1) comes into effect on the day specified in the determination.
 If the determination was made on application by the holder of a GMO licence that authorises the dealing, the day must not be before the licence ceases to be in force.

+Note for this section:

-Note: Section 78(4) of the Commonwealth Act provides for determinations to be disallowable instruments.
+Section 78(4) of the Commonwealth Act provides for determinations to be disallowable instruments.

 79. Regulator not to make determination unless risks can be managed